 If you feel happier selecting and managing your own investments, think about your objectives, time-horizon and attitude to risk.
 These factors will have a bearing on whether you are investing for income and/or growth.
 In turn, this will determine the types of investments you hold within your SIPP.

 There are thousands of funds available to buy, so it can feel overwhelming if you are selecting investments for your portfolio.
 The good news is that it doesn’t have to.
 There are plenty of tools out there to help investors to make investment decisions.

 Money to the Masses’ 80-20 Investor Service is a prime example.
 It uses a unique algorithm and research to identify the best funds to invest in.
 We analyse thousands of unit trusts, investment trusts and ETFs to produce a shortlist of funds that should be available to buy on your chosen platform.

 Since launch, the portfolio has performed better than the market, passive investment strategies and 90% of professional fund managers.
 You can start a free trial or find out more here.

 For insight into the best performing funds, check out our article "The best performing funds to invest in right now."

 Do I need a financial adviser to set up a pension?

 Under the pension freedoms, introduced in April 2015, free and impartial pension guidance is available for all individuals who are aged 55 and over.
-Retirees can access this guidance via The Pension Advisory Service or through their employer’s pension scheme provider.
+Retirees can access this guidance via the Moneyhelper website (previously known as the Pension Advisory Service) or through their employer’s pension scheme provider.

 Money to the Masses also offers a free 30-60 minute pension consultation in partnership with Vouchedfor.
 For more information click here - Get a free pension healthcheck with a local IFA*